 These were among the first words to enter the minds of Americans when contemplating the new urban lifestyle.
 While American cities allowed many middle- and upper-class Americans to live a glamorous lifestyle, this was simply a fantasy to many poorer urban dwellers.
 Slums, crime, overcrowding, pollution, disease.
-Tenements Much of the urban poor, including a majority of incoming immigrants, lived in tenement housing.
 Martin A. Klimke.
 America's Best History.
 American History USA.
 Brief Timeline of American Literature and Events, 1620-1920.
 Brief Timeline of American Literature and Events: Pre-1620 to 1920 This timeline provides a short chronology of events in American history and literature.

 PBS Election.
 The Contenders - 16 for '16 PBS, in partnership with OZY Media, is proud to present The Contenders-16 for '16, a documentary series that examines the most compelling and influential presidential campaigns in modern history.